 Children and families are involved wherever possible in our worship, but our different patterns of worship, and our strong musical tradition give space to people whatever their situation and wherever they come from.

 Our Sunday morning Sung Eucharist at 9.30 am has a family room and groups for children up to 12 years.
-The 9.30 am on the first Sunday of the month has a particular focus on all age worship within the setting of communion.
-Coffee follows our 9.30 service on every Sunday.
+Coffee follows our 9.30 service on every Sunday, and every two weeks there is an After Coffee meeting with guest speakers or focusing on work within our Church community.
 There are lots of families with small children at our main service.
 At least once a month we have baptisms.

 During the week, we have a 10am Communion Service on Wednesdays, followed by coffee and the ABC (Adults with Babies and Children) meets for chat, coffee, songs, stories and brief prayers.
 There’s Morning Prayer at 8.30 am Tuesday to Saturday – a short (15 minute) service centred on a Bible reading and prayers for the coming day.